abraunegg/onedrive/docs/webhooks.md

 > [!TIP]
 > You may need to enable firewall rules to allow inbound http and https connections on your system:
 > ```
-> firewall-cmd --permanent --add-service=http
+> sudo firewall-cmd --permanent --add-service=http
-> firewall-cmd --permanent --add-service=https
+> sudo firewall-cmd --permanent --add-service=https
+> sudo firewall-cmd --reload
 > ```

 #### Verify your 'nginx' installation